 - Advanced Diploma in Business Project Management – University of Cape Town

-Kgomotso is the CEO of Khwela Factory, singer, mbira player and songwriter.
-She has over 18 years, pursued a diversification of her career experiences within the film, music and craft environment.
+Kgomotso is the CEO at Khwela Factory, director at the FutureLift Foundation, singer, mbira player, songwriter, and author.
+She has over 18 years’ experience within the film, music, visual arts, and craft environment.
 In so doing, she executed various leadership roles supported by her love for learning and determination to succeed in the long term.

 Kgomotso has enjoyed managing projects for the Transnet Foundation, the Visual Arts Network of South Africa, State Theatre, the Department of Arts and Culture, Standard Bank Joy of Jazz Music Festival, Proman(based in Luxembourg), Wastebusters(based in the UK), PricewaterhouseCoopers and Ochre Media.

 After university, she worked as an archive assistant then as a general administrator at the Southern African Music Rights Organisation (SAMRO).
 Kgomotso resigned at SAMRO and became the managing director of IKS Consulting & Promotions where she worked as a booking agent, music producer and managed international research projects for seven years.

 In 2017, she launched her debut album, Unoyiwawa that is part of a merchandise program aimed at benefitting 7000 South African crafters.